Toll Free USA & Canada: 1-800-704-6234

 A short flight brings us to the famous Inca city of Cusco.
 After checking into your hotel, we set out to explore the incredible capital of the Inca Empire.
 We head to the picturesque Plaza de Armas to the cathedral to see the colonial influence in the city, and we can admire the stunning architecture of the church and also the native influences subtly woven in into the artwork.
 Onwards to Coricancha church, where the colonial and Incan architectures are on display side-by-side directly contrasted with each other.
 Afterwards we make our way above the city to the imposing fortress of Sacsayhuaman where we can marvel at the incredible stonework and architecture of the Inca civilization.
 We head back to Cusco in the late afternoon.

 You will be collected from your hotel in Cusco in private transport, and transported to the Abra de Malaga (or below, depending on the group). (approx 3 hrs drive) Here we will start the optional an interesting and sometimes slightly hair-raising downhill ride.
 This is suitable for people of moderate fitness, who like a bit of a challenge. approx cycling time is about 4-5 hours but you will be accompanied by a support car at all times, so if you want to retire, you can get into the car.
 For the hardy, we will cycle all the way to Santa Maria.
 Other groups prefer to end earlier.
 We will have lunch en route, visit some Inca ruins, and in the afternoon drive to Santa Teresa.
-You will spend the night in a basic hostal in Santa Teresa or nearby.
+You will spend the night in Santa Teresa tonight.